mostak-shahid/mos-faq/README.md

 ## Description ##
-A simple FAQ plugin that lets you create or your users FAQs, order FAQs, publicize FAQs, etc. It uses custom post types and taxonomies to manage an FAQ section for your site.
+A simple FAQ plugin that lets you create FAQs, order FAQs, publicize FAQs, etc. It uses custom post types and taxonomies to manage an FAQ section for your site.
+You can display your every FAQ section in 3 different ways **accordion**, **collapsible**, and **block** view.
 Includes shortcode options for different display configurations.

 #### FAQ KEY FEATURES ####